0x414854/Mnemonic_Shield/README.md

 ## Roadmap

 - [ ] `Export options` : _Allow users to save the sigil in other formats like `SVG` or `PDF`._
+- ✅ `Add option to save sigil with or without combined value`

 ## Tree Directory